‘Goldilocks virus’: Delta vanquishes all variant rivals as scientists race to understand its tricks

 At the CDC, the war has indeed changed.
 The agency has often acted at the pace of an academic institution.
 It can be glacial in putting out new guidance.
 Delta forced it to accelerate its normal process when evidence emerged that vaccinated people with breakthrough infections are spreading the virus.
 The agency changed its masking guidance without initially publishing the data that incited the change.

-A “full-court press” to understand the delta is underway at the agency and will continue “until we break this surge,” said one official, who spoke on the condition of anonymity because he wasn’t authorized to speak publicly on the matter.
+A “full-court press” to understand the delta variant is underway at the agency and will continue “until we break this surge,” said one official, who spoke on the condition of anonymity because he wasn’t authorized to speak publicly on the matter.

 Vaccinations remain key.
 All three vaccines with emergency use authorization in the United States are highly effective at preventing severe illness or death from delta or other variants.
 Vaccinated people rarely need hospitalization for covid-19, the disease caused by the virus.
 Delta is spreading fastest in areas with low vaccination rates.
 Vaccination lowers the risk of infection eightfold and the risk of hospitalization or death 25-fold, according to the CDC.